The city of Newcastle’s drinks scene has come of age. Here are some top places for a tipple.

 The best pubs in Newcastle

-The Beach Hotel is an Art Deco pub that has been given a makeover influenced by its sun-drenched location opposite Merewether Beach.
+The Beach Hotel is a beloved beachside gem that has been given a makeover influenced by its idyllic location in the heart of Merewether Beach.
 The coastal venue offers big-sky views over Merewether, Dixon Park and Bar beaches: sit and sip by the sea on coconut coladas or craft beers paired with hearty fare such as schnitties, steaks, ribs and burgers at the main pub.
 You can also get a taste of Newcastle’s community spirit at the Beachie’s new seaside restaurant Peregrin.
 Or enjoy grab-and-go options at retro beachside kiosk, Larrie’s named in honour of the great Australian larrikin.

 Pubs are as ubiquitous as seeing salty-haired surfers in Newcastle.
 But they’re not all created equal.
-The Prince of Wales, or The Prince as it’s known locally, has been a much-loved alehouse since 1876.
+The Prince of Merewether, or The Prince as it’s known locally, has been a much-loved alehouse since 1876.
 Sink a few schooners of Old-School IPA on the breezy Balcony Bar of the newly renovated pub while watching much of Mereweather go by.
 The neighbourhood local is a top spot for pub grub.

-The Burwood Inn is the sort of old-school pub where you can buy a few raffle tickets for a meat tray, gather with your mates to watch the footy, and enjoy a few ales in the smart courtyard where all the action is on a sunny day.
-The Merewether inn is heaven for carnivores: think rumps, sirloins, scotch fillets and rib eyes and has a well thought-out drinks list.
+The Burwood Inn is the sort of old-school pub where you can buy a few raffle tickets for a meat tray, gather with your mates to watch the footy and enjoy a couple of ales in the smart courtyard where all the action is on a sunny day.
+This Merewether inn is heaven for carnivores: think rumps, sirloins, scotch fillets and rib eyes and has a well-thought-out drinks list.

 Look out for the pots of cascading greenery outside The Greenroof Hotel in Hamilton, an old-timer’s pub that has had a mini makeover that extends to its menu.
 The Greeny is a favourite place to gather for off-duty bartenders on Hospo Nights and it’s just as a pub should be in the front room on a Friday, which is a friendly and unpretentious place for a gatho.